Skip to content

 Shadows

 Robolectric works by creating a runtime environment that includes the real Android framework code.
-This means when your tests or code under test calls into the Android framework you get a more realistic experience as for the most part the same code is executed as would be on a real device.
-There are limitations however:
+This means when your tests or code under test calls into the Android framework, you get a more realistic experience as for the most part the same code is executed as would be on a real device.
+However, there are limitations:

-1. Native code - Android native code cannot execute on your development machine.
+1. Android native code cannot execute on your development machine.

-2. Out of process calls - There are no Android system services running on your development machine.
+2. There are no Android system services running on your development machine.

-3. Inadequate testing APIs - Android includes next to no APIs suitable for testing
+3. Android includes next to no APIs suitable for testing.

 What's in a Name?